tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 1) Install Arduino CLI
 - Put it in `PATH` or set a full path in the setting `arduino-cli-wrapper.path`.
-- Confirm with "Arduino CLI: Show Version" (a guide appears if not configured).
+- Confirm with "Arduino CLI: Check CLI Version" (a guide appears if not configured).
   - Windows: installer https://downloads.arduino.cc/arduino-cli/arduino-cli_latest_Windows_64bit.msi or `winget install ArduinoSA.CLI`
   - Linux / macOS: follow https://arduino.github.io/arduino-cli/latest/installation/

 2) Open a sketch folder
 - When a folder contains `.ino`, the status bar shows Compile/Upload/Monitor plus FQBN/Port/Baud/Warn.

-3) Build / Upload / Monitor
+3) Compile / Upload / Monitor
-- Build: run "Arduino CLI: Compile Sketch" or click Build.
+- Build: run "Arduino CLI: Compile Sketch" or click Compile.
 - Upload: run "Arduino CLI: Upload Sketch" or click Upload.
 Select the serial port first; the extension passes `-p` explicitly even when using profiles.
 - Monitor: run "Arduino CLI: Monitor Serial" or click Monitor.
 Baudrate defaults to 115200 and can be changed from the status bar.